OpenBMB/BMPrinciples/README.md

 # BM-Principles

- 🌟 The big models have proven their potential to lead to general artificial intelligence.
-However 😕, due to its rapid development, people have not fully grasped the principles of understanding and training large models.
-Therefore, in order to learn about large models together, we have decided to collect **new phenomena observed on the large models** and summarize them in this repository 📚 in the form of short entries.
-We hope this collection of phenomena observed during the scaling of large models may form future consensuses, principles, or patterns 📝.
+ 🌟 The big models have proven their potential to lead to artificial general intelligence.
+However 😕, due to their rapid development, people have not fully grasped the principles of understanding and training big models.
+Therefore, in order to learn about big models together, we have decided to collect **new phenomena observed on the big models** and summarize them in this repository 📚 in the form of short entries.
+We hope this collection of phenomena observed during the scaling of big models may form future consensuses, principles, or patterns 📝.

 The repository focuses on two aspects:

 - **How**: How to train powerful big models? 🚀
-- **What**: What properties are interesting for large models? 🤔
+- **What**: What properties are interesting for big models? 🤔

 The repo is far from exclusive currently.
 Let's work together to improve it! 💪